Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 Use the `registerToServer` method to register the client to the server with the values set in configuration.
 Failure and success calls are transmitted by the `OnCompletionListener` interface, which can be `null`.
 The `onSuccess` callback of the `RegistrationApplicationListener` is called after the registration request succeeds and the notification channel is connected.

-After the client is registered, the notification state is "CONNECTED", and the registered state is "REGISTERED".
-The client will try to stay in "REGISTERED" and "CONNECTED" states until the client is unregistered.
-The client will try to stay in "REGISTERED" and "CONNECTED" states until the client is unregistered.
-After registering with HMAC Token, in case the registration state is "UNREGISTERED", you must obtain a new HMAC token to register again.
+After the client is registered, the notification state is "CONNECTED".
+The client will try to stay in "CONNECTED" states until the client is unregistered.
+After registering with HMAC Token, in case the notification state is "DISCONNECTED", you must obtain a new HMAC token to register again.
 Because the obtained HMAC Tokens are disposable.

 The registration service renews registration according to the expiration time with the help of SPiDR/Kandy Link's ping messages.
 The `getExpirationTime` method may be called after successful registration to retrieve the expiration time (in seconds) for registration.